vkola-lab/peds2019/README.md

-# Quantifying the nativeness of antibody sequences using long short-term memory network
+# Quantifying the nativeness of antibody sequences using LSTM

 One Paragraph of project description goes here